 Our aim at Special People North is to provide support workers with a range of different experiences to families and carers who have children, young people or adults with special needs.

 We take great care to always match the family to the support worker with the most relevant experience.
 We are always interested to hear from qualified support workers who have a full driving license and transport available and who would like to hear about our flexible working conditions.

-You can download an application form here and send it to us with your CV (details are below).
+Or you can download an application form here and send it to us with your CV (details are below).

-Because we provide support at home and away or for overnight cover we can provide work outside of normal office hours to suit those who are looking to return to work after having a family or who want to work just a few hours a week, perhaps in conjunction with part-time work elsewhere.
+Because we provide support at home and away, or for overnight cover, we can provide work outside of normal office hours to suit those who are looking to return to work after having a family or who want to work just a few hours a week perhaps in conjunction with part-time work elsewhere.